amitaiassaf/GeometryGlycoproteinEvolution/Code/README.md

 “epitope”: the target residue (epitope) on the surface of HA.
 There is a total of 228 epitopes.

-“lammps_flu.pbs”: setup file for the simulation submission to the cluster.
+“lammps_flu.pbs”: setup file for the flu virus simulation submission to a slurm cluster.

-“SpikeSimAbBall_nm_epitope2.in”: setup file for the Lammps simulation.
-It contains all the simulation’s variables.
+“FluSim_epitope.in”, “CoronaSim_epitope.in”: setup file for the Lammps flu and corona virus simulations.
+They contains all the simulation’s variables.

 The simulation outputs a file “SpikeSim_idum_${idum}_virushaSpikes${SpikeN}_Bond_Ep_${epitopenum}_Cond${Cond}” When the variables here correspond to the input variables.
 This is a text file detailing whether or not the antibody molecule arms (Fab) touch their respective epitope.
 From this file I extract the on-rate for encounter (inverse of the mean first passage time).